RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

  4. Send yourself (or someone else) an email in the future
  5. Embeddable website chat
  6. AI Enabled email writer/client for writing drafts.
 I imagine this as a chrome extension
+ 7. Real Cost Clone.
+	 1. Input hourly wage, convert website text matching $18.00 to the number of hours you'd have to work
- 7. VSCode Extension that suggests SEO edits to html
+ 8. VSCode Extension that suggests SEO edits to html

 ### Non-software services
 1. Software Development newsletter (very original, I know)